itexussoft/dokku-manual/README.md

 As option you can setup CI/CD on your project.
 In this example I will use [CircleCi](https://circleci.com/) - nice and handy CI tool.

-Firstly, you need to link your project with CircleCI throgh Github or Bitbucket.
+Firstly, you need to link your project with CircleCI through Github or Bitbucket.

 ![CircleCI link project](https://raw.githubusercontent.com/nastia-shaternik/dokku-manual/master/images/circle-ci-link-project.png)

-If you're using Rails project Circle CI will automatically run Unit tests or Rspec after link.
+If you're using Rails project Circle CI will automatically run Unit tests or Rspec after linking.
 Or you can change the way test (for instance) should be run - using `circle.yml` config file.

 ```yaml